By Ronnie Huss April 2026 12 min read

 Based on publicly available research and empirical testing, retrieval systems appear to weight these factors:

-1. Crawlability and Accessibility
+1. Crawlability and accessibility

 Can the AI crawler access your content?
 This seems obvious but catches many sites: